 The Rev. Joe Gilmore, pastor of South Presbyterian Church in Dobbs Ferry, NY, has composed a lyrical, haunting prayer for the church, that we might be “called alive” by God to a work worthy of our Creator.
-Joe and his congregation are active in engaging Stop & Shop supermarkets, owned by Ahold.
-They have joined the CIW in public witness and Joe has led two “pray-ins” where people of faith gather around the store’s tomato aisle and pray that Stop & Shop will join the Fair Food Program.
+Joe and his congregation have joined the CIW in public witness and Joe has led two “pray-ins” where people of faith gather around the supermarket's tomato aisle.

 Prayer for the Church at Work

 This prayer for the church was written by the Rev. Noelle Damico, Associate for Fair Food in the Presbyterian Hunger Program.
 It was published in Prayers for a New Social Awakening by Westminster/John Knox Press in 2008.

 This prayer, which is in both English and Spanish, lifts up the exodus of the Hebrews from slavery as an image for dignity and hope we experience at the communion table and as a reminder of our covenant obligation to live justly with one another.